 We can see signs of abuse when we see a black eye or a history of hospitalizations for broken bones.
 But how can justice professionals identify the signs of financial elder exploitation?

-Join us Tuesday, August 21, when Karen Webber is here to discuss:
+Join this recorded webinar, when Karen Webber is here to discuss:

 - Recognizing red flags of financial exploitation

 - Identifying and organizing key pieces of evidence